2020 Washington Nationals season: August

 After opening August with three straight days off due to the Miami Marlins' positive COVID-19 tests and a scheduled off day, the Nationals returned to action with a 5–3 win over the division-rival New York Mets at Nationals Park on August 4.
-Star left fielder Juan Soto was activated after missing time following his own positive COVID-19 test, although he did not play in the August 4 game.
+Left fielder Juan Soto was activated after missing time following his own positive COVID-19 test, although he did not play in the August 4 game.
 The Nationals also activated reliever Wander Suero after placing Harris on the injured list with a right flexor strain.
 Outfielder Andrew Stevenson was optioned to the alternate training site.
-In the August 4 game, first baseman Howie Kendrick went 4-for-4, beginning with a first-inning home run off Mets starter Steven Matz that Soto celebrated by dancing on top of the home dugout.
+In the August 4 game, first baseman Howie Kendrick went 4-for-4, beginning with a first-inning home run off Mets starter Steven Matz.
 Left fielder Josh Harrison recorded his first hit of the season with a second-inning home run off Matz.
 Starting pitcher Patrick Corbin got the win despite allowing three runs over 5 2/3 innings.
-After their raucous return to action, however, the Nationals' bats fell silent.
+After their return to action, however, the Nationals' failed to get their offense going.
 Behind Rick Porcello, the Mets pulled out a series split by winning 3–1 on August 5.
 Max Scherzer started the game for the Nationals but exited with a hamstring issue after just one inning of work, replaced by Erick Fedde, who went on to take the loss in relief.
 Making his season debut, Soto drove in the Nationals' only run of the game with an RBI double off Porcello.

-Rosters contracted to 28 players on August 6 after starting the season at 30 players, and the Nationals chose to option reliever James Bourque and designate utilityman Emilio Bonifácio for assignment to trim their roster down to size.
+Rosters contracted to 28 players on August 6 after starting the season at 30 players, and the Nationals chose to option reliever James Bourque and Emilio Bonifácio for assignment to trim their roster down to size.
 After another off day, the Nationals lost two games to their interleague rivals, the Baltimore Orioles, including an 11–0 drubbing in which former National Tommy Milone earned the win as the Orioles' starter on August 7.
 The Nationals led 3–0 into the eighth inning on August 8, but Sean Doolittle gave up back-to-back home runs to trim Baltimore's deficit before closer Daniel Hudson allowed a three-run home run by Anthony Santander for the blown save and loss.
 In Stephen Strasburg's season debut for the final game of the three-game set on August 9, the Nationals' struggles manifested themselves in a new way, as the game was postponed in the sixth inning when the Nationals Park grounds crew was unable to unroll the tarp over the infield in time for heavy rains to render the field unplayable for the rest of the night.